joelparkerhenderson/key-performance-indicator/README.md

 To improve a KPI, you can ask these questions:

 * Does it clearly define what constitutes success?

 * Does it clearly relate to a strategic objective and key result (OKR)?

 * Does it provide the information required to set SMART goals?

 * Does it accurately portray progress and probability of achieving both long-term strategic objectives and near-term milestones?

 * Does it identify the root causes of barriers?

 * Does it focus the organization on the priority improvement needs?

 * Does it drive the behavior and actions required to achieve the objectives?

 * Does it align work with value?

 ## Indicators

 * Quantitative indicators: can be presented with a number.

 * Qualitative indicators: can't be presented as a number.

 * Leading indicators: predict the outcome of a process

 * Lagging indicators: present the success or failure post hoc

 * Input indicators: measure the amount of resources consumed during the generation of the outcome

 * Process indicators: represent the efficiency or the productivity of the process

 * Output indicators: reflect the outcome or results of the process activities

 * Practical indicators: interface with existing company processes.

 * Directional indicators: specifying how something is changing, such as getting better or worse.

 * Actionable indicators: sufficiently in an organization's control to effect change.

 * Financial indicators: used in performance measurement and when looking at an operating index.

-## KPI vs. KLI vs. KPM
+## Key Leading Indicator (KLI)

-* A Key Performance Indicator (KPI) is the top-level concept in this guide.
+A Key Leading Indicator (KLI) is a KPI that tends to show up earliest.

-* A Key Leading Indicator (KLI) is a KPI that tends to show up earliest.
+## Key Performance Measure (KPM)

-* A Key Performance Measure (KPM) is how you measure a KPI.
+A Key Performance Measure (KPM) is how you measure a KPI.

 ## Measure vs. metric

 There is overlap between a measure and a metric.

-* A measures are concrete, usually measure one thing, and are quantitative in nature (e.g. I have five apples).
+* A measure is concrete, usually measure one thing, and are quantitative in nature (e.g. I have five apples).

 * A metric describe a quality and require a measurement baseline (I have five more apples than I did yesterday).